-A study of selected theories and techniques of counseling as they apply to normal and abnormal human behavior in order to aid the student in identification of a preferred counseling theory based on the student's understanding of selected theories and self-understanding of personal values, basic beliefs, and personality.
-An understanding and integration of the Christian worldview as it impacts the counselor and counseling relationships.
+A study of the philosophical and theoretical foundations of the helping process, focusing on selected theories and techniques of counseling as applied to normal and abnormal human behavior.
+An integration of the Christian worldview with counseling theory and techniques is emphasized.
 Spring, Summer, Fall, Online.
 Prerequisite: PSYC 1301.